 All fees are subject to change.
-Note: Some or all instruction for all or part of Academic Year 2021-2022 may be delivered remotely.
-Tuition and mandatory fees have been set regardless of the method of instruction and will not be refunded in the event instruction occurs remotely for any part of the Academic Year.
+Note: Tuition and mandatory fees have been set regardless of the method of instruction and will not be refunded in the event instruction occurs remotely for any part of the Academic Year.

 ACCOUNTING

 Accounting - Managerial Major